wlav/cppyy/doc/source/index.rst

-cppyy is an automatic Python-C++ bindings generator, for calling C++ from Python and Python from C++, designed for large scale programs in high performance computing that use modern C++.
+cppyy is an automatic Python-C++ bindings generator, for calling C++ from Python and Python from C++, designed for large scale programs in high performance computing that use modern C++, fully including the latest standard, C++17.
 Design and performance are described in this `PyHPC paper`_, albeit that the CPython/cppyy performance has been vastly improved since.